Q1. Define (i) ecosystem or ecological system (ii) flora and fauna.

 (ii) Flora and Fauna: The plant life of a region is termed as flora and the animal life is termed as fauna.
-Example, Mangifera indica or mango tree is a natural flora, and tiger, the national animal of India is example of fauna.
+Mangifera indica or mango tree is a natural flora, and the tiger, the national animal of India is an example of fauna.

 A variety of topographical or physical features and differences in climatic conditions found in India have provided a wide variety of habitats and influenced the survival of different species of plants and animals in different parts of India.
 Vast biodiversity with plants and animals unique to different areas is a consequence of the variety of physical and climatic conditions prevailing in India.

-Ans: Extinct species are those species which are not found after searches of known or likely areas where they may occur.
+Extinct species are those species which are not found after searches of known or likely areas where they may occur.
 A species may be extinct from a local area, region, country, continent or the entire earth.
 Examples of such species are the Asiatic cheetah, pink-headed duck.
 Endangered species are those species which are in danger of extinction.
 The survival of such species is difficult if the negative factors that have led to a decline in their population continue to operate.
-The examples of such species are black buck, crocodile, Indian rhino, Indian wild ass, lion tailed a macaque, sangai, etc. Special measures are taken to protect endangered species, for example, hunting of such animal is banned under Wildlife Protection Act.
+The examples of such species are black buck, crocodile, Indian rhino, Indian wild ass, lion-tailed, a macaque, sangai, etc. Special measures are taken to protect endangered species, for example, hunting of such animals is banned under Wildlife Protection Act.
+Endangered Species

-Ans: Endemic species are found in some particular areas, usually isolated by natural or geographical barriers, for example islands.
+Endemic species are found in some particular areas, usually isolated by natural or geographical barriers, for example, islands.
 The examples of birds and animals belonging to such species are the Andaman teal, Andaman wild pig, Nicobar pigeon and mithun in Arunachal Pradesh.
 Uncommon species which are seldom found are called rare species.
-These species are small in number and are found scattered in some distant areas because their number have depleted due to negative factors.
+These species are small in number and are found scattered in some distant areas because their number has depleted due to negative factors.
 The small population of rare species may soon fall in the category of endangered or vulnerable species if the negative factors are not controlled.
-The examples of rare species are the Himalayan brown bear, wild Asiatic buffalo, desert fox, hornbill, etc.
+Examples of rare species are the Himalayan brown bear, wild Asiatic buffalo, desert fox, hornbill, etc.

 What is Himalayan ‘Yew’?
 Why is it under great threat?
 (2010)

-Ans: The Himalayan Yew is a medicinal plant found in various parts of Himachal Pradesh and Arunachal Pradesh in the Himalayan region.
+The Himalayan Yew is a medicinal plant found in various parts of Himachal Pradesh and Arunachal Pradesh in the Himalayan region.
 A chemical compound called ‘taxol’ is extracted from its bark, needles, twigs and roots.
 This has been successfully used to treat some types of cancers.
-The species is, therefore, over-utilised for manufacturing cancer fighting drug.
+The species is, therefore, over-utilised for manufacturing cancer-fighting drugs.
 The drug is now the biggest selling anti-cancer drug in the world.
 The species of Himalayan Yew is, therefore, under great threat due to over-exploitation on account of its medicinal value.
 Himalayan Yew